 All tablets these days come with built-in WiFi, but some have built-in 3G or 4G—and in some cases the cellular Internet plans will even permit you to tether other devices to them.
 Sometimes the fees are fairly reasonable, with month-to-month pay-as-you-go schemes and no contracts.
 And if you’re only ever planning to use that tablet, or to carry it everywhere, that might be best for you.

 For myself, I have always felt that built-in cellular Internet in a tablet was not useful, at least inasmuch as it raises the price of the tablet itself over the WiFi-only version.
 In all cases I know of, these devices can only be used with one particular service provider, and if you don’t want to use it with them, tough, you’ve already paid the extra money.
-And if you’re tethering other devices to it, do you really want to have to carry something the size of a tablet around with you to be able to use them?
+And if you’re tethering other devices to it, do you really want to have to carry something the size of a tablet around with you to be able to u

 By comparison, a pay-as-you-go MiFi can sit in your pocket and net-connect any device you want, from an iPod Touch up to a laptop computer, meaning you can leave the tablet at home if you need to and still take something smaller with you for getting online—or take something larger with you if you’re going to be getting seriously busy.